graphile-contrib/postgraphile-plugin-connection-filter/README.md

 - notEqualToInsensitive
 - notInInsensitive

-The compiled SQL varies based on the GraphQL operator used and the underlying PostgreSQL column type.
-The following logic applies:
+The compiled SQL depends on the GraphQL operator used and the underlying PostgreSQL column type.
+Note that using case-insensitive operators with `text`/`varchar`/`char` columns will result in calling `lower()` on the operands, and using case-sensitive operators with `citext` columns will result in casting the operands to `text`.

+For example, here is how the `equalTo`/`equalToInsensitive` operators compile to SQL:

 | GraphQL operator   | PostgreSQL column type  | Compiled SQL             |
 | ------------------ | ----------------------- | ------------------------ |